Applicants must read this page before submitting an application.

 The John R. Justice Student Loan Repayment Program is a federal program administered by the Minnesota Office of Higher Education.
-The purpose of the program is to encourage lawyers to enter and be retained as full-time public defenders and public criminal prosecutors.
-Selected recipients will receive educational loan repayments in exchange for agreeing to serve full-time as a public prosecutor or defender in Minnesota for three additional years.
+The program intends to encourage lawyers to become and remain full-time public defenders and public criminal prosecutors.
+Selected recipients will receive educational loan repayments in exchange for agreeing to serve full-time as a public prosecutor or public defender in Minnesota for an initial three additional years.
+After completing an initial three year service commitment attorneys are eligible to reapply and may receive additional educational loan repayments in exchange for continuing to serve.

-Currently the program provides funding for educational loan repayment to approximately 16 public prosecutors and 16 public defenders in Minnesota each year.
-Awards are distributed to applicants with the least ability to repay their student loans within each of the ten judicial districts statewide and the appellate office for public defenders and within each of the ten judicial districts statewide for public criminal prosecutors.
+Currently the program provides funding for educational loan repayment to approximately 20 public prosecutors and public defenders in Minnesota each year.
+To the extent possible, awards are distributed to applicants with the least ability to repay their student loans within each of the ten judicial districts statewide and the appellate office for public defenders and within each of the ten judicial districts statewide for public criminal prosecutors.

-The program accepts new applications from lawyers every three years.
-Applicants must have already worked as a public prosecutor or public defender for at least three years.
+The program accepts new applications every three years.
+Applicants must have already worked as a public prosecutor or public defender for at least three years at the time of application.
 Retroactive work does not count toward the three year service commitment.

 In addition, applicants must: